Fountain: Contemporary fountains (2001–present)

 The fountain called 'Bit.Fall' by German artist Julius Popp (2005) uses digital technologies to spell out words with water.
 The fountain is run by a statistical program which selects words at random from news stories on the Internet.
 It then recodes these words into pictures.
 Then 320 nozzles inject the water into electromagnetic valves.
 The program uses rasterization and bitmap technologies to synchronize the valves so drops of water form an image of the words as they fall.
 According to Popp, the sheet of water is "a metaphor for the constant flow of information from which we cannot escape."

 Crown Fountain is an interactive fountain and video sculpture feature in Chicago's Millennium Park.
 Designed by Catalan artist Jaume Plensa, it opened in July 2004.
 The fountain is composed of a black granite reflecting pool placed between a pair of glass brick towers.
 The towers are 50 ft tall, and they use light-emitting diodes (LEDs) to display digital videos on their inward faces.
-Construction and design of the Crown Fountain cost US$17 million.
+Construction and design of Crown Fountain cost US$17 million.
 Weather permitting, the water operates from May to October, intermittently cascading down the two towers and spouting through a nozzle on each tower's front face.

 Few new fountains have been built in Paris since 2000.
 The most notable is La Danse de la fontaine emergente (2008), located on Place Augusta-Holmes, rue Paul Klee, in the 13th arrondissement.
-It was designed by the French-Chinese sculptor Chen Zhen (1955-2000), shortly before his death in 2000, and finished through the efforts of his spouse and collaborator.
+It was designed by the French-Chinese sculptor Chen Zhen (1955–2000), shortly before his death in 2000, and finished through the efforts of his spouse and collaborator.
 It shows a dragon, in stainless steel, glass and plastic, emerging and submerging from the pavement of the square.
 The fountain is in three parts.
 A bas-relief of the dragon is fixed on the wall of the structure of the water-supply plant, and the dragon seems to be emerging from the wall and plunging underground.
 This part of the dragon is opaque.
 The second and third parts depict the arch of the dragon's back coming out of the pavement.
 These parts of the dragon are transparent, and water under pressure flows visibly within, and is illuminated at night.